 Super Bowl 57 odds: Eagles vs. Chiefs pick against the spread, prediction

-Super Bowl 57 odds: Eagles vs. Chiefs pick against the spread, prediction originally appeared on NBC Sports Boston
+Super Bowl 57 odds: Eagles vs. Chiefs pick against the spread, prediction originally appeared on NBC Sports Chicago

 The Super Bowl LVII matchup between the AFC champion Kansas City Chiefs and NFC champion Philadelphia Eagles is a great one on paper.